kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 ### Inclusive language

-Following [good practices from GitHub](https://github.com/github/renaming), we have adjusted our repos to use more inclusive language and got rid of such phrases as "whitelist", "blacklist", and "slave" wherever possible.
-We also renamed the `master` branches into `main` in the following repos:
+Following [good practices from GitHub](https://github.com/github/renaming), we have adjusted our repos to use more inclusive language and got rid of phrases such as "whitelist", "blacklist", and "slave" wherever possible.
+We also renamed the `master` branches to `main` in the following repos:

 - `kyma-project` organization:
   - [`busola`](https://github.com/kyma-project/busola)